 The very best viewing circumstances are those that take the ISS on a high arc across the sky about 45 to 60 minutes after sunset, or 45 to 60 minutes before sunrise.
 In such cases, you'll have it in your sky upwards to four or five minutes; it will likely get very bright and there will be little or no chance of it encountering the Earth's shadow.

 While the ISS looks like a moving star to the unaided eye, those who have been able to train a telescope on it have actually been able to detect its T-shape as it has whizzed across their field of view.
 Some have actually been able to track the ISS with their scope by moving it along the projected path.
 Those who have gotten a good glimpse describe the body of the Space Station as a brilliant white, while the solar panels appear a coppery red.

 For evening passes, the ISS will usually start out rather dim and then tend to grow in brightness as it moves across the sky.
 In contrast, for the morning passes, the ISS will already be quite bright when it first appears and will tend to fade somewhat toward the end of its predicted pass.
 This is due to the change in the angle of sunlight hitting the vehicle.

 Lastly, remember that in certain cases, the ISS will either quickly disappear when it slips into the Earth's shadow (during evening passes) or quite suddenly appear when it slips out of the Earth's shadow (during morning passes).
 This becomes increasingly more likely for passes that take place more than 90 minutes after sunset or more than 90 minutes before sunrise.

+This article was updated on March 18, 2016 to include new details about satellite tracking widgets, and other spacecraft that may be visible from Earth to the unaided eye.
 Correction: This article was updated 6/20/09 to name the Joint Space Operations Center as the organization that monitors space junk.